57 Xun4 巽

 The 6th line

-Text: Xun (the internal reform) is beneath the bed, (and) loses its sharp axe; to persist is ominous.
+Xun (the internal reform) is beneath the bed; the subject loses its sharp axe; to persist is ominous.

 After internal reform has been achieved at position 5, the reformer should be visible, converting his adversary's resource for his own use, and establishing his own regime to realise his ideals.
-If he remains concealed, he will lose his position and power which will cause misfortune if he persists.
+If he remains concealed, he will lose his position and power.
+This will cause misfortune if he persists.

 Line 6 is a bright masculine; however it stays at the place of the shaded feminine, outside the brightness of the inner upper trigram Li (clinging, fire).
 Therefore it is in darkness again, like line 2 hiding beneath the bed, and conceals itself behind the scenes.

-Commentary on the image: Xun (the internal reform) is beneath the bed, (which is due to the fact that) the one on top is destitute (of aspiration).
-Losing its sharp axe, (signifying that) it is ominous to remain righteous (at one’s position).
+Commentary on the image: Xun (the internal reform) is beneath the bed, which is because the one on top is destitute of aspiration.
+Line 6 loses its sharp axe; to remain righteous with the norm of Xun is ominous.

 Line 6 reaches the upper extremity of Xun (submissiveness and obedience) losing the masculine rigidity of a sharp axe.
 It should officially lead the reformed Xun and inaugurate a new era, but it gets used to being out of sight.
 If it still persists in following the way of quiet penetration, as well as obedience and submissiveness designated to Xun, there will be misfortune.
 This is because the upper trigram would become Kan (the abyss, water), peril, if line 6 changed to feminine staying at its right position and acting righteously according to the norm of Xun.

 Enlightenment through nine six: to establish one's own undertaking and realise one's ideal.
 One should start one’s own undertaking after reform has been accomplished.
 It will cause misfortune if one persists in acting behind the scenes.
-Then the hexagram would become Jing (48), the well, where the earthen bucket breaks before reaching the top of the well.
-This signifies that people fight against each other for water after the well is drilled.
+Then the hexagram would become Jing (48), the well, where the earthen bucket breaks before reaching the top of the well, signifying people fight against each other for water after the well is drilled.